… Friday, July 28th I walked out of my insurance agency with no plans to return until August 23rd.

 Don’t get me wrong, it was all super fun stuff, but…I justified blowing off my creative projects by telling myself that I HAVE PLENTY OF TIME.
 The problem quickly became, an entire week had passed me by and now I only had two weeks remaining.
 I was still far from wanting the Elon Musk 5-minute time blocks for 14 hours each day, but I knew some sort of structure was needed even during downtime.
 I woke up on Monday morning of week two and designated specific time blocks where I would do the work I set out to do.

 The result?
-By the end of that week I submitted an entire new training program to help Agents get newly-hired Team Members off to a fast start during their first four weeks on the job.
-The program is turning out to be everything I had hoped it would be and more (it will be launching this fall — stay tuned!).
-I found myself truly happy, relieved and fulfilled by meaningful work.
+By the end of that week I submitted an entire new training program to help Agents get newly-hired Team Members off to a fast start during their first four weeks on the job–IAO’s First Four Weeks training program.
+The program is turning out to be everything I had hoped it would be and more).
+I found myself truly happy, relieved, and fulfilled by meaningful work.

 My takeaway?
 Parkinson’s Law is real.
 In order to get anything done you have to set timeline parameters.